-To see program requirements and/or apply for the nursing program, please refer to the nursing application packet.
+To see program requirements and/or apply for the nursing program, please refer to the nursing application packet found on the MCC Nursing Webpage.

 NURSING ORIENTATION

 Once students have accepted a seat in the nursing program a mandatory orientation date(s) will be communicated.
 If a student is not in attendance for orientation, they will be dropped from the nursing program.